Man charged with flying drone at women’s Euro 2025

 de

-30-Jähriger angezeigt wegen Drohnenflug an Frauen-EM
+30-Jähriger angezeigt wegen Drohnenflug an Frauen-EM in St. Gallen

 Original